x

 Jason Wheeler

 4) What's one thing people would be surprised to learn about you?
 Surprises?
 I don’t know.
 Pick one.
 I’m the life of a party but I’m very introverted.
 I am afraid of heights.
 I was a volunteer ambulance dispatcher as a teenager.
 I can’t sleep in a room that is dark or quiet.
 I made it to an advanced round in tryouts to be part of the 'Clue Crew' team of traveling clue-givers on Jeopardy.
 My brakes locked up once and my car flipped--I survived without a scratch—hanging by a seatbelt while looking at the grass in front of me.
-I have caught, and eaten, Piranha.
+I have caught, and eaten, Piranha in the Amazon.
 I once went to cut down my own Christmas tree at a flat-fee forest but didn't take a saw or an ax and had to bludgeon it down with a pipe that was in my trunk.
-I hate long goodbyes and never say goodbye when I leave a gathering.
+I hate long goodbyes and I almost never say goodbye when I leave a gathering.

 Speaker Request: Click Here